eclipse-archived/codewind-docs/docs/_guides/codewind-crw-quick-guide.md

 ### Prerequisite
 CodeReady Workspaces require at least two 5Gi ReadWriteOnce (RWO) persistent volumes on the cluster to install and a 5Gi RWO volume for each created workspace.

-Each Codewind workspace also requires at least on 5Gi ReadWriteMany (RWX) persistent volume.
+Each Codewind workspace also requires at least one 5Gi ReadWriteMany (RWX) persistent volume.

-Before you can use Codewind with CodeReady Workspaces, apply the Codewind cluster role with `oc apply -f`.
+Before you can use Codewind with CodeReady Workspaces, you must:

+1. Install an OpenShift cluster.
+2. Apply the Codewind cluster by going to your command line and inputting `oc apply -f`.

 ### Installing CodeReady Workspaces
 1\.
 Log in to your OpenShift cluster.